 So, how much will you be expected to pay for After The Event Insurance?

 The following will help you discover a little more about the costs involved and the various means by which you can pay for an ATE insurance policy and the overall ATE insurance cost.

 As with most other forms of insurance, the premiums depend on the specific facts surrounding your circumstances and the facts of the legal dispute.
 This means that you’ll need to discuss everything in fine detail with your insurance broker or advisor before being quoted an exact price.
-However, there are a number of different pricing models available that are likely to impact the amount you will pay in total, that you should be aware of.
+However, there are a number of different pricing models available that are likely to impact the eventual ATE insurance cost you will pay, so you should be aware of them.

 The Payment Process